romagny13/mvvmlib-documentation/markup/MvvmLib.Wpf.md

         continuationCallback(can);
     }

-    // returns always the same View/ViewModel if the pageKey of the uri is ViewA public bool IsNavigationTarget(NavigateContext context) => context.PageKey == "ViewA";
+    // returns always the same View/ViewModel if the pageKey of the uri is View (Usefull for Master Details Scenario for example) public bool IsNavigationTarget(NavigateContext context) => context.PageKey == "ViewA";

     public void OnNavigatedFrom(NavigateContext context)  { }